phpDocumentor/phpDocumentor/docs/manual/for-users/plugins.rst

 A component in this context means either:

-* `Listeners`_ (or Observer), which is an object that is able to intercept *events* and perform changes on the data of DocBlox.
+* `Listeners`_ (or Observer), which is an object that is able to intercept *events* and perform changes on the data of phpDocumentor.
 Every listener must be mentioned in the plugin's configuration as it must be registered.
 * `Transformation Writers`_, which can be used by Transformations to perform actions during the structure-to-output conversion process.

-      An example is the *DocBlox_Plugin_Core_Transformer_Writer_Xsl*; which
+      An example is the *phpDocumentor_Plugin_Core_Transformer_Writer_Xsl*; which
       performs the actual creation of a HTML file according to a template.

   Contrary to listeners must `Transformation Writers`_ **not** be registered